 The ship can be armed with 20mm remote guns on port and starboard sides in standard configuration.

 The MMSC will feature Lockheed Martin COMBATSS-21 combat management system (CMS), which is designed to integrate the ship’s sensors, communications and armament to provide improved mission flexibility and self-defence.

-The system will incorporate display interface, weapon management system, track management system, situational awareness, and identification systems.
+The system will incorporate a display interface, weapon management system, track management system, situational awareness and identification systems.

 The multi-mission surface combat ship will be powered by a combined diesel and gas (CODAG) propulsion system.

-It will have the ability to operate in high sea state conditions and reach a maximum speed of 30kt, as well as a range of 5,000nmi.
+It will have the ability to operate in high sea state conditions and reach a maximum speed of 30k, as well as a range of 5,000nmi.

 Lockheed Martin is the prime contractor for Saudi Arabia’s MMSC programme.
-Naval architecture and marine engineering firm Gibbs and Cox will provide design support for four MMSC ships, under a subcontract awarded by Lockheed Martin in January 2018.
+Naval architecture and marine engineering company Gibbs and Cox will provide design support for four MMSC ships under a subcontract awarded by Lockheed Martin in January 2018.